olebole/irafdoc/doc/kpnocoude.do3fiber.rst

   <p>
   The scattered light subtraction modifies the input 2D images.
-To preserve the original data a copy of the original image is made with the same root name and the word <tt>"noscat"</tt> appended.
-The scattered light subtracted images will have the header keyword <tt>"APSCATTE"</tt> which is how the task avoids repeating the scattered light subtraction during any reprocessing.
+To preserve the original data a copy of the original image is made with the same root name and the word <span style="font-family: monospace;">"noscat"</span> appended.
+The scattered light subtracted images will have the header keyword <span style="font-family: monospace;">"APSCATTE"</span> which is how the task avoids repeating the scattered light subtraction during any reprocessing.
-  However if the <i>redo</i> option is selected the scattered light subtraction will also be redone by first restoring the <tt>"noscat"</tt> images to the original input names.
+  However if the <i>redo</i> option is selected the scattered light subtraction will also be redone by first restoring the <span style="font-family: monospace;">"noscat"</span> images to the original input names.
   </p>
   <p>